adventuregamestudio/ags/Android/README.md

 The Android app consists of three parts, each with different requirements:

--   Java app: only needs the Android SDK for Windows, Linux or Mac
+-   Java app: needs the Android SDK for Windows, Linux or Mac
 -   Native engine library: needs the Android NDK for Windows, Linux or Mac
 -   Native 3rd party libraries: needs the Android NDK for Linux

+To only build the app, first follow the "Native engine library" and then the "Java app" instructions below.

 ##Java app